retropassdev/RetroPass/README.md

   	![](/Docs/media_types.png)

 4. Make sure that **\<CommandLine>** property for each emulator is properly configured in **LaunchBox/Data/Emulators.xml**.
 The path is not important, as long as the core name is properly specified.
 RetroPass ignores the path part and gets only the name of the core.
-It knows how to properly pass it to RetroArch.
+It knows how to properly pass it to RetroArch or RetriX Gold.

 	```XML
 	<CommandLine>-L "cores\<core_name>.dll"</CommandLine>